 A hallmark of autism is delayed or impaired social skills.
 The good news is that people of all ages can learn essential social skills with practice.

 Social skills are complex and there are many games that cover a wide variety of scenarios to help kids and teens master them.
-Some of our favorites include the Hidden Rules Game, What Should I Do Now?, or the Blunders Game.
+Some of our favorites include the Hidden Rules Game, What Should I Do Now?, or the Socially Speaking Game.

 Learning to hold and sustain a conversation is a vital skill.
 For those who need some support check out the Buddy Talk or Teen Talk.
 These fun card sets have lots of questions kids can ask their peers to help with conversations.